th3rdwave/react-native-safe-area-context/README.md

 You should add `SafeAreaProvider` in your app root component.
 You may need to add it in other places like the root of modals and routes when using `react-native-screen`.

-Note that providers should not be inside a `View` that is animated or inside a `ScrollView` since it can cause very frequent updates.
+Note that providers should not be inside a `View` that is animated with `Animated` or inside a `ScrollView` since it can cause very frequent updates.

 #### Example